 What are your opening times?

-Crocodiles of the World is now open seven days a week from 10am to 5pm all year round including Bank Holidays; we are closed on Christmas Day.
+Crocodiles of the World is open seven days a week from 10am all year round including Bank Holidays; we are closed on Christmas Day.
 Last entry to the zoo is an hour before closing time.
-The zoo opens at 10.00am, last admission is 4.00pm, and closes at 5.00pm (unless otherwise stated).
 Read more about opening times.

 Who does the concessionary rate apply to?

-The concessionary rate applies to anyone aged 65 or over and people with disabilities.
+The concessionary rate applies to anyone aged 65 or over, people with disabilities and their carers.
 Read more about admission prices.

 How do I get to Crocodiles of the World?